 When to Consult a Pediatrician

-If your baby’s cradle cap symptoms persist despite treatment, it’s important to consult a pediatrician.
-Additionally, watch for any signs of infection, such as redness, swelling, or oozing.
-Unusual skin changes that don’t resemble typical cradle cap warrant a professional evaluation to guarantee your child’s health.
+If your baby’s cradle cap symptoms persist despite regular care, a pediatrician should take a look.
+Watch for any signs of infection such as redness, swelling, or oozing.
+Skin changes that do not resemble typical cradle cap also warrant a professional evaluation.

 Persistent Cradle Cap Symptoms

-- Thick, scaly patches that don’t respond to treatment
+- Thick, scaly patches that do not respond to treatment

 - Redness or inflammation in the affected areas